DataDog/kics/documentation/rules/k8s/etcd_client_certificate_file_not_defined.md

 ### Description

- When using `kube-apiserver`, the `--etcd-cafile` flag should be set.
+ When the `kube-apiserver` process is present in a Pod's `containers` or `initContainers`, the `--etcd-cafile` flag should be set.
+The rule detects `kube-apiserver` in container command arrays and reports resources where the `--etcd-cafile` flag is not defined.
+Setting `--etcd-cafile` ensures the API server verifies etcd's CA certificate.

 ## Compliant Code Examples